Beko appliances possible cause of tower block fire

 "However, the brigade urges everyone who has a Beko fridge freezer to check it is not one of those highlighted by the company as potentially faulty."

 People who own models manufactured between January 2000 and October 2006 have been advised to check to see if their appliance is affected.
-A list of model number is available here.
+A list of model number.

 Leigh Day and faulty products